Geothermal

 - Existing energy infrastructure can be converted to geothermal.
 Utilizing existing infrastructure for geothermal energy production can help transition away from fossil fuels.
 Abandoned power plants can be repurposed for geothermal energy production.
 This well-reclamation project would be the first of its kind in England.

 - Technological advancements are increasing accessibility.
 Geological restrictions have been a limiting factor in the expansion of geothermal energy.
 However, recent developments in enhanced and advanced geothermal technologies, which tap into dry rock and/or very deep reservoirs of heat, potentially allow access to geothermal heat and subsequent electricity generation almost anywhere.
+This new wave of advancements is spurring renewed investment and interest in geothermal energy, which could be catalytic for the industry.

 Install a geothermal heat pump where you live or work.
 Installing a heat pump is one of the best ways for individuals to take action to utilize geothermal energy.
 They can be up to four times more efficient than conventional heating and cooling systems, require less maintenance, and have a longer life span (see Heat Pumps Nexus).